5 MIN READ

 Gray Leaf Spot

-Gray leaf spot (GLS) lesions look similar to BLS lesions; however, GLS lesions tend to be more rectangular with sharply defined edges when than BLS lesions while BLS lesion margins are wavy (Figure 3).
+Gray leaf spot (GLS) lesions look similar to BLS lesions.
+However, GLS lesions tend to be more rectangular with sharply defined edges while BLS lesion margins are wavy (Figure 3).
+When backlit, GLS lesions are opaque with yellow margins, but BLS lesions are translucent (Figure 4).

 Bacterial leaf streak lesion